China bets on duty-free paradise to keep luxury spenders at home

 SANYA, China China's efforts to lift local consumption, spur domestic tourism and keep within its borders citizens that splurge in Milan or Seoul have spawned a duty-free paradise on the southern island of Hainan that it hopes will satisfy a lust for luxury.

-Firms such as the owner of the world's biggest duty-free shopping centre, China International Travel Service Corp Ltd (CITS), are capitalising on a relaxation of duty-free spending restrictions in February, with HNA Group Co Ltd reporting a 160 percent surge in sales.
+Firms such as the owner of the world's biggest duty-free shopping center, China International Travel Service Corp Ltd (CITS) (601888.SS), are capitalizing on a relaxation of duty-free spending restrictions in February, with HNA Group Co Ltd [HNAIRC.UL] reporting a 160 percent surge in sales.

 Government initiatives, including 19 more duty-free shops nationwide, come as sales of the types of luxury goods that line duty-free shelves fell 2 percent last year.
 Market watchers pin the blame on a campaign against demonstrations of wealth among public officials, as well as a slowdown in economic growth.